-First, you’ll need to contact us to request a withdrawal from your LISA.
+First, you’ll need to send us your solicitor’s contact details in Settings > Withdraw > LISA > Buying first home, as they’re the person we’ll pay your LISA funds to.
 Before you do this, double-check that your withdrawal request is eligible under these conditions.
-If so, our Support team will be happy to help.
+If you have any questions about your eligibility or the withdrawal process, our Support team will be happy to help.
 Head in-app to Settings > Help to chat to us, or email firstname.lastname@example.org.

 We’d recommend getting in touch about one month before you need to use the funds towards your purchase, as the exact withdrawal timings can vary, depending on a few factors covered below.
 If you’ve applied for a mortgage with us, we can take care of steps 2-4 for you.
 Haven’t got your mortgage offer yet?
 We can help find the right mortgage for you from over 90 lenders and get your application underway.

-When you request your LISA withdrawal, we’ll freeze all further payments in, and any pending deposits will need to clear before we can initiate the withdrawal.
+When you request your LISA withdrawal, we’ll freeze all further payments into the account within 1 working day.
 Don’t worry – freezing payments won’t affect your 25% government bonus, so if you have any pending bonuses, they’ll be paid out as usual.

 Step 2 – Confirm your solicitor’s details 💼

-Next, we’ll ask you for your solicitor’s contact details, as they’re the person we’ll pay your LISA funds to.
+Next, we’ll send an email to your solicitor and copy you in to keep you in the loop.
 We’ll send them a ‘conveyancer declaration’ to sign, confirming that they’re the responsible conveyancer for the purchase and will use your LISA funds for this purpose once paid out to them.